Baylor > Counseling Center > Counseling Services > Types of Services

 Initial Assessments: Students who are coming to the counseling center for the first time must have an initial assessment using our Walk-In Clinic.

 Individual Counseling: We primarily see students on an individual basis to address a wide range of issues including depression, anxiety, relationship problems, academic problems, coping with loss, and eating disorders to only mention a few.
 Counseling sessions are typically once per week for 50 minutes, although other arrangements can be made.
 Individual counseling services include initial evaluation and assessment, intervention, treatment planning, and short-term psychotherapy.

-Groups and Clinics: Groups and clinics provide a great opportunity to gain support and to learn from others in the group or clinic, to realize others struggle with similar issues, and to work on relational issues in a safe environment.
+Groups: Groups provide a great opportunity to gain support and to learn from others in the group, to realize others struggle with similar issues, and to work on relational issues in a safe environment.
 Some issues are ideal for a group or clinic setting.
-Groups and clinics are open to undergraduate and graduate students at BU.
-A variety of groups and clinics are being offered at the Counseling Center.
-Follow this link for a complete listing of our available Groups and Clinics
+Groups are open to undergraduate and graduate students at BU.
+A variety of groups are being offered at the Counseling Center.
+Follow this link for a complete listing of our available Groups

 Couples Counseling: Students are eligible for couples counseling provided that at least one person in the couple is a Baylor student and has paid the student services fee.
 Dealing more effectively with conflict, family issues, adjusting to marriage, and other concerns can greatly improve a relationship.

 Psychiatric Services: Psychiatric services are not currently available through the Baylor Counseling Center.
 We hope to make this service available at some point in the future.
 If you have questions about the availability of psychiatric services at the Baylor Counseling Center or would like to speak to our Case Manager regarding psychiatric referrals to the community, please contact us at 254-710-2467.